Nischala258/Nischala_LanGraph_MAT496/README.md

 We can replay checkpoints by passing the checkpoint id while streaming.
 We learn how to fork previous checkpoints.
 We can do this using Langchain API as well.

 **Tweaks :** Changed the model from openAI to Gemini and GoogleAI.
 Changed the tool.

+# Module 4:
+## Lesson 1:
+We learn how to do parallelisation without causing any errors and ambiguity using reducers.
+We also learn how to use custom reducers to manage the order of the updates.

+**Tweaks:** Changed the model to GoogleAI and Gemini.
+Changed the graphs and the question.